The Rebel (2007 film): Plot

-The movie is set in French-occupied Vietnam in 1922, where peasant rebellions against the French colonialists have erupted throughout the country.
+The movie is set in French Indochina - occupied Vietnam - in 1922, where peasant rebellions against the French colonialists have erupted throughout the country.
 In response, the French have created units of Vietnamese secret agents to track down and eliminate the rebels.
 One of the agents is Le Van Cuong.
 Although he has a perfect track record, his conscience is troubled by the bloodshed he has caused.
 Following the assassination of a high-ranking French official, Cuong is assigned to seek and kill the notorious leader of the resistance.
 Cuong encounters Vo Thanh Thuy, a relentless revolutionary fighter and the daughter of the rebel leader.
 She is captured and imprisoned by Cuong's cruel superior, Sy.
 Cuong suspects that Sy learned about the attack on the French official beforehand and could have prevented it.
 Suspicious, he warns Thuy that her organization has a mole and helps her escape the prison, thus becoming a fugitive himself.
 Her fiery patriotism inspires Cuong, and he develops feelings for the young woman as well.
 Meanwhile, Sy follows Cuong and Thuy, knowing the pair will lead him to Thuy's father.

 Cuong changes his clothes and accompanies Thuy to her father.
 French soldiers attack them one night, but they managed to defeat them all.
 Thuy and Cuong then encounter Sy and Hua Danh.
 Though Sy couldn't find them, Cuong has to fight Hua Danh and manages to kill him, but not before being wounded.
 Later, while tending Cuong's wounds, Thuy reveals that her mother killed herself after being raped by a French soldier and couldn't bear having a child.
 Her father didn't learn of her mother's death until after he was freed from his imprisonment for opposition activities.
 Cuong and Thuy then make love.
 Meanwhile, Sy finds Cuong's father and tortures him before gouging his eyeball.
 He then faces Cuong and asks him where the rebel's hideout is.
 Cuong says that they have to go on a train, and Sy leaves.
 Cuong meets with Thuy, and she reveals that she lied about the train because she didn't trust him.
 She then takes him to her father's hideout.